ebpf-io/ebpf.io-website/src/posts/2021-05-03/index.md

 * The Cilium community is proud to
   [take part in this year's Google Summer of Code](https://summerofcode.withgoogle.com/organizations/4940468447608832/).
+  The application period is now closed and accepted projects will be announced on May 17th.

 * The Go library
   [cilium/ebpf v0.5.0](https://github.com/cilium/ebpf/releases/tag/v0.5.0) is